-In the guinea pig, bladder stones may cause its bladder to tumble around, causing irritation and pain, and ignoring the symptoms could be a death sentence for your pet.
+In guinea pigs, bladder stones may cause their bladder to tumble around, causing irritation and pain, and ignoring the symptoms could be a death sentence for your pet.

 Fortunately, it’s possible to get rid of guinea pig bladder stones, and you can also take preventive measures to reduce the likelihood of your guinea pig developing bladder stones.

 But how do you get rid of bladder stones in your guinea pigs?

 - How to Prevent and Treat Bladder Stones in Guinea Pigs?

 - How to Recognize the Signs of Bladder Stones in Guinea Pigs?